Ah. The quest to find meaning and purpose in later life. At 52.

 The truth is that staving of ageing is exhausting.
 Weight-bearing exercise, power-walking, greeting the dawn like Maria Von Trapp on acid.

-Frankly, I am the human incarnation of grumpy cat before 10 am.
+Frankly, I am the human incarnation of a grumpy cat before 10 am.

 And then there’s the menopause.
 Or at least I think there is.